janusnic/vagrant_debian_wheezy_rvm/README.md

 ## Getting started

-### Step 1 - Install Git (Version Control)
+### Step 1 - Install Git, VirtualBox, and Vagrant.

-If your host OS is Debian Linux, Ubuntu Linux, or one of their derivatives, the shell command is "apt-get install git".
+* Git: If your host OS is Debian Linux, Ubuntu Linux, or one of their derivatives, the shell command is "apt-get install git".
 If your host OS is OS X or Windows, go to the [Git](http://git-scm.com) web site, click on Downloads, choose the appropriate Operating System specific package to download, and follow the normal procedure for installing software.

-### Step 2 - Install VirtualBox
-Go to the [VirtualBox](https://www.virtualbox.org) web site, click on Downloads, and get the appropriate package for your host OS.
-If your host OS is Debian Linux, Ubuntu Linux, or a derivative of either distro, cd your way into the directory where your downloaded VirtualBox package is located, and enter the command "dpkg -i virtualbox*deb."
+* VirtualBox: Go to the [VirtualBox](https://www.virtualbox.org) web site, click on Downloads, and get the appropriate package for your host OS.
+If your host OS is Debian Linux, Ubuntu Linux, or a derivative of either distro, cd your way into the directory where your downloaded VirtualBox package is located, and enter the command "dpkg -i virtualbox*deb".
 If your host OS is OS X or Windows, follow the normal procedure for installing software.
 WARNING: File syncing does not work with certain older versions of VirtualBox (such as 4.1.18) but does work with the newer versions (such as 4.3.18 and 4.3.20).
 Your Linux distro's normal software repository may have one of those problematic older versions of VirtualBox.

-### Step 3 - Install Vagrant
-Go to the [Vagrant](http://vagrantup.com) web site, click on Downloads, and get the appropriate package for your host OS.
-If your host OS is Debian Linux, Ubuntu Linux, or a derivative of either distro, cd your way into the directory where your downloaded VirtualBox package is located, and enter the command "dpkg -i vagrant*deb."
+* Vagrant: Go to the [Vagrant](http://vagrantup.com) web site, click on Downloads, and get the appropriate package for your host OS.
+If your host OS is Debian Linux, Ubuntu Linux, or a derivative of either distro, cd your way into the directory where your downloaded VirtualBox package is located, and enter the command "dpkg -i vagrant*deb".
 If your host OS is OS X or Windows, follow the normal procedure for installing packages.
 WARNING: The configuration file in this repository is NOT compatible with Vagrant 1.0.x.
 Your Linux distro's normal software repository may have one of those incompatible older versions of Vagrant.

-### Step 4 - Build, Boot Up, and Enter The Virtual Machine
+### Step 2 - Build, Boot Up, and Enter The Virtual Machine

 In the terminal application, enter: